From Anthrax to Today; Dr. David Edwards has Created an Innovation to Transform How We Should Be Thinking About Hygiene

 Why does this matter?
 When we exhale, we release thousands of particles into the air, which crosses paths with all the people we come into contact with on a given day – in a restaurant, at work or school, on public transportation or a crowded elevator.
 So, if we were able to reduce the number of particles we exhale into the environment by as much as 99%, we could dramatically minimize others’ exposure to possible particle contaminants.

-So now after years of research, there is a product that is a breakthrough in upper airway hygiene, thanks to Dr David Edwards and his team.
+After years of research, there is a product that is a breakthrough in upper airway hygiene, thanks to Dr David Edwards and his team.

 “Now is the time to continue to wash your hands, social distance, wear a mask AND add FEND to your daily routine."